ManEatingTapir/global-counter/README.md

 # global-counter

-A quick project I'm developping with the Tapirus Primus to get myself in the groove and make an actual project.
+A quick project I'm developping with Espequair to start getting my feet with making actual apps (even small ones).

 ## Goals
 On June 27th, have a simple website where you have a button and a counter.